 You could go the route of a filling casserole or lasagna, but those often require layering, precision, and a large amount of ingredients.
-Another option is to take on any number of slow-cooker recipes, which mainly comprise meat and a bunch of veggies left to wither for eight hours, often resulting in a mushy dish where distinct flavors are difficult to discern and you end up with something more akin to slop than a sophisticated palette-pleasing culinary-cavalcade.
-But, the very best option–and one that will leave you with just the right amount of leftovers–is a good, old-fashioned pot roast.
+Another option is to take on any number of slow-cooker recipes, which mainly comprise of meat and a bunch of veggies left to wither for eight hours.
+However, these turn into a mushy dish where distinct flavors are difficult to discern — something more akin to slop than a sophisticated, palette-pleasing, culinary cavalcade.
+The very best option — and one that will leave you with just the right amount of leftovers — is a good, old-fashioned pot roast.

-With a prep time of under 20 minutes and a cooking time of about two to three hours, The Manual’s best pot roast recipe is one that you can put together quickly on a Sunday afternoon and it will be ready by game time in the evening.
-The ability to layer flavors is what makes this pot roast such an amazing flavor-packed one pot meal.
-Take your time in the initial stages–don’t rush any of the first few steps–and you’ll be amazed by the savory, yet nuanced result.
+With a prep time of under 20 minutes and a cooking time of about two to three hours, The Manual’s best pot roast recipe is one that you can put together quickly on a Sunday afternoon, and it will be ready by game time in the evening.
+The ability to layer flavors is what makes this roast such an amazing one-pot meal.
+Take your time in the initial stages, don’t rush any of the first few steps, and you’ll be amazed by the savory, yet nuanced, result.

 - 3-4 medium-sized carrots, chopped

 - 4-6 yellow potatoes, quartered, skins-on

 - 2 tbsp Worcestershire sauce

 - 1 carton beef broth